 Not getting heat and seeing error code 228 from your Lennox® furnace?

-This indicates your heating system couldn’t correct its pressure switch before turning on.
+This indicates your furnace couldn’t adjust its pressure switch before turning on.
 As a result, your system will not run for your protection.

-Repairing or replacing this part is best left to the Experts at Roland J. Down Service Experts in Albany.
+Repairing or replacing this part is better left to the Experts at Roland J. Down Service Experts in Albany.
 Our NATE-certified technicians are among the brightest in the industry.
-They’re well-qualified to work on all of your heating needs, including clearing a furnace error.
+They’re well-qualified to handle all of your heating needs, including clearing a furnace error.

-We want you to be absolutely satisfied with our quality furnace repair in Albany.
+We want you to be completely satisfied with our quality furnace repair in Albany.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays a critical part as your furnace prepares to heat your space.
+This part plays a critical role as your furnace prepares to warm your space.

 - Your furnace’s control board commences running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and commands the control board to ignite the furnace.